savilovoa/aps_qp/README.md

 # aps_qp
-Adaptive planing system when qp_tools from google
+Adaptive planing system when or_tools from google